didierfred/SimpleModifyHeaders/README.md

 ## Rules table
 The rules table contains lines with the following parameters:
-- action: add, modify or delete a header field
+- action: add, modify or delete a header field or a cookie
-- header field name
+- header field name or cookie name
-- header field value
+- header field value or cookie value
 - comment: a comment
 - apply on: "request" if the modification applies to the request headers or "response" if the modification applies to the response headers
 - status: on if the modification is active, off otherwise